*This post may contain affiliate links. Please see my disclosure for more details!*

 For this bake, you can imagine it was heavily based on my homemade cinnamon rolls recipe.
 The recipe has been insanely popular since posting it over three years ago!
 It was so popular it made it into my first recipe book (which was based on popular blog recipes!).

 One other bake in my recipe book was my chocolate cherry babka – it is the most delicious recipe that I am utterly obsessed with.
 It has also been so popular in amongst those who have bought the book.
-But one thing I wanted to do? merge my two recipes together to create this beauty.
+But one thing I wanted to do?
+Merge my two recipes together to create this beauty of a cinnamon swirl loaf.

 This recipe has a soft vanilla hinted homemade bread dough (made with 7 ingredients, all easy to purchase at a supermarket!), a cinnamon sugar butter filling, and a simple vanilla icing sugar drizzle.
 This recipe is the dreamiest of dreams when it comes to bread baking – and you will all want to bake it over and over, just like I have.